-The best budget gaming mouse for FPS that we've tested so far is the Razer Viper Mini.
+The best budget gaming mouse for ultra-light gaming that we've tested is the Razer Viper Mini.
 It's very similar to the high-end wireless Razer Viper Ultimate, but it has a smaller body and is much more affordable.
 It has a very low-profile body that is great for fingertip users who want a precise and quick mouse for flick shots.

-The mouse is well-built and very lightweight, even without a honeycomb pattern.
+It's well-built and very lightweight, even without a honeycomb pattern.
 It might not have the latest Razer sensor, but its performance is still amazing.
-It has very good feet that slide well, and the click latency is very low, so the mouse feels very responsive.
-FPS players will also appreciate the new Razer cable that feels lightweight and doesn't create drag when moving the mouse.
+It has very good feet that slide well, and the click latency is very low, so it feels very responsive.
+FPS players will also appreciate the new Razer cable that feels light and flexible and doesn't create drag when moving.

 Unfortunately, if you have larger hands, it may not be suitable for you unless you use a fingertip grip.
 Also, the CPI range isn't as wide as some other recent Razer mice, but it should still be more than enough for most people.
 Overall, its shape and performance make it one of the best budget gaming mouse for FPS.